INTRODUCTION

 MUSIC IS MATHEMATICAL

-It is rhythmically based on the subdivisions of time into fractions which must be done instantaneously, not worked out on paper.
+It is rhythmically based on the subdivisions of time into fractions, which must be done instantaneously, not worked out on paper.

 MUSIC IS A FOREIGN LANGUAGE

-Most of the terms are in Italian, German, or French and the notation is certainly not English, but a highly developed kind of shorthand that uses symbols to represent ideas.
+Most of the terms are in Italian, German, or French and the notation is certainly not English, but a highly developed shorthand that uses symbols to represent ideas.
 The semantics of music is the most complete and universal language.

 MUSIC IS HISTORY